samyabouseda/library-app-vaadin/README.md

 You would then use "highlander" as username and "ramirez" as password when login to the app.

 ### Deployment
-Web applications are deployed under the $CATALINA_HOME\webapps directory.
-One simple way to deploy the app is by dropping the WAR file (downloaded previously) into the $CATALINA_HOME\webapps directory of the Tomcat instance.
+Web applications are deployed under the $CATALINA_HOME/webapps directory.
+One simple way to deploy the app is by dropping the WAR file (downloaded previously) into the $CATALINA_HOME/webapps directory of the Tomcat instance.

-Once it's done, you can start the Tomcat server by simply running the startup script located in the $CATALINA_HOME\bin\ directory.
+Once it's done, you can start the Tomcat server by simply running the startup script located in the $CATALINA_HOME/bin directory.
 There is a `startup.bat` and a `startup.sh` in every installation.

 Choose the appropriate option depending on whether you are using a Windows(.bat) or Unix(.sh) based operating system.